marywu-12/marywu-12.github.io/_pages/about.md

 Hello!
 I am a second-year Master's student in [Statistics & Data Science](https://statistics.northwestern.edu/) at Northwestern University.
 I hold a Bachelor of Arts in Economics & Mathematics from [New York University](https://www.nyu.edu/), with a minor in Music.
 I grew up in Beijing, China, and spent 2 years in Cardiff, UK before coming to the US for high school.

 I am broadly interested in Bayesian approaches to solve problems in public health and the social sciences.
 Currently, I'm applying Bayesian hierarchical models to reconstruct sunspot numbers (SSN) under the guidance of [Prof. Wenxin Jiang](https://statistics.northwestern.edu/people/faculty/wenxin-jiang.html).
-I was also fortunate to be taught by [Prof. Martin Tanner](https://statistics.northwestern.edu/people/in-memoriam/martin-tanner.html), who sparked my interest in Bayesian statistics.
+I was fortunate to be taught by [Prof. Martin Tanner](https://statistics.northwestern.edu/people/in-memoriam/martin-tanner.html), who sparked my interest in Bayesian statistics.

 Outside of academics, I am involved with [CareMatch](https://marywu-12.github.io/carematch/), an NYC-based, student-found public health startup aiming to bridge the caregiving gaps for elderly and vulnerable individuals.
 Keep an eye out for our biweekly blog posts!